a2k11/a2k11.github.io/_drafts/2020-01-12-fun-with-ruby-and-bottles.md

 <br /><br />

 ### **Polymorphism**
  Polymorphism is defined as the concept of 2 or more classes having the ability to respond to the same directive.
 In __99 Bottles of OOP__, there is a strategy titled "replace the conditional with polymorphism."
 It outlined steps to remove unwanted conditionals using inheritance.
-Here is a quick example.
-I'm using one of my favorite games, **Mega Man 2**, as the subject.
+Here is a quick example.  **Mega Man 2** is the subject.

 |Bubble Man|Air Man|Quick Man|Heat Man|Wood Man|Metal Man|Flash Man|Crash Man|
 |----------|-------|---------|--------|--------|---------|---------|---------|